Any business has processes, even if most of its employees do not think so.

 Qualitatively described business process is the basis of successful implementation of CRM or BPM-system into your enterprise.

 In the vast majority of cases, the boxed CRM solution does not solve the client's problems, because there are no exactly identical businesses with the same speed of development, goals and problems.
-Even if the boxed solution is as flexible as they come (such as BPM`Online), the question arises: how to configure it properly to the current requirements from the client?
+Even if the boxed solution is as flexible as they come (such as Creatio), the question arises: how to configure it properly to the current requirements from the client?
 How to apply the platform's tools so they are convenient for employees to work with, and so the customer can receive relevant analytical information in a timely and convenient manner.
 Usually, the customer thinks that the integrator knows everything, and the integrator thinks that the customer will provide him with all the necessary information (in the form of a clearly formulated technical task).
 As a result, 86% of customers are not satisfied with the quality of implementation, and about half of them refuse the project altogether.

 That's why we immerse in the client's business at the very beginning of the implementation process.
 We try to understand how and why the processes work, if the team is tuned to changes and, most importantly, if this enterprise needs the CRM system at this development stage (yes, we talk customers out of buying CRM systems and do this quite often).
+If a need for the system does exist, we choose an optimal solution to cover customer needs as high as possible.

 The ‘rejection’ of the CRM by the team is also an immediate problem.
 Our experience allows us to recommend owners how to avoid conflicts or at least reduce the destructive consequences for the enterprise.